 - Career development support and opportunities for professional and support staff could be improved, including developing career pathways, mentoring and secondment opportunities.

 - We want to build on the increased representation of women at Senior Lecturer level by exploring how to better support women in making successful applications for Reader and personal Chair.

 - We need to take a more inclusive approach to flexible working with improved communication and promotion of alternative options, including part-time roles and job-sharing.

 - We need to review our support for maternity and adoption returners and those with caring responsibilities.

 - Our senior committees have a disproportionate ratio of male staff.
 We would like to work with our senior committee chairs to encourage an appropriate balance of gender, BAME and career stage representation.

 The actions we are developing in our Athena Swan Action Plan 2022-2027 seek to address these issues, and more, while continuing to break down barriers to gender equality, supporting all staff in our University community.

-For further information on the University’s commitment or work supporting Athena SWAN please contact the secretary of the University Athena SWAN Steering Group – Patrick John (firstname.lastname@example.org).
+For further information on the University’s commitment or work supporting Athena Swan please contact the Chair of the University Athena Swan Self-Assessment Team, Dr Martha Kember (firstname.lastname@example.org).